brpc/media-server/README.md

 When set to true, multiple streams connected to the same server will reuse the same rtmp connection in publish.

 * -timeout_ms
-Timeout period for creating a stream when media-server runs in proxy mode.
+Timeout period for creating a stream when media-server runs in edge mode.
 The default value is 1000ms.

 * -server_idle_timeout
 Connections without data transmission for so many seconds will be closed.
 The default value is -1(turned off).